Lifetime of Love — The Basics: Seven days to a happier, healthier pet

-With an estimated 52.7% of dogs and 57.9% cats in the United States considered overweight or obese, and humans plagued by this issue as well, the AVMA encourages pets and their owners to get regular exercise—together!
+With an estimated 52.7% of dogs and 57.9% cats in the United States considered overweight or obese, and humans plagued by this issue as well, the AVMA encourages pets and their owners to provide proper nutrition and get regular exercise—together!
 This not only improves cardiovascular health, maintains a healthy weight, and supports good mental health for both owner and pet, but it strengthens the human-animal bond.
 For tips on walking, running, or starting another exercise program with your pet, visit avma.org/Walking.
 Visit avma.org/nutrition for more information on your pet's healthy weight.

 Love your pet?
 See your vet!

 Everybody love's their pet, yet 53.9 percent of cat owners and 48.6 percent of dog owners do not take their pet to the veterinarian unless it is visibly sick or injured.
 Pets often hide signs of illness.
 Regular check-ups are vital to catching health problems early.
 Ask your veterinarian about the role proper nutrition plays in preventive healthcare.
 Early treatment mean better health for your pet, it can also save money.

 Emergencies happen.
 Be prepared.